 Stabilize your core in absolute trust of the universal beneficence and make sure that you are completely protected from self-doubt before taking even a tiny peek at your own Jyotisha nativity!

 So... maybe your ex-girlfriend is going to be a rich old lady.
 Nifty.
-And maybe you will have a smaller bank account, along with a bigger treasury of wit and wisdom.
+And maybe one may have a smaller bank account, along with a bigger treasury of wit and wisdom.

 Human material social moral and aesthetic value judgments are psychically charged and they can be used either to hurt people or to encourage them.
 Whatever the Jyotisha prediction is, make sure it gets used to encourage always, never to hurt.

 Indeed the only values worth cultivating are those that are portable across incarnations, such as wisdom and compassion.
 As the Christian gospels say, 'it is easier for a camel to pass through the eye of a needle than for a rich person to pass through the gates of heaven."
-Predictions of wealth, beauty, glamour, etc are fun but those values are fleeting.
+Predictions of financial well-being , beauty, glamour, et-cetera are fun but those values are fleeting.
 Encourage the values that really count.

 Is knowledge of the European astrological tradition an advantage in learning Jyotisha?

-It seems like there are more and more good learner books in English entering the literary market, every year.
+The literary marketplace offers a variety of learner books in English .
 (See recommended list at the top of this page.)

 Background in tropical/European astrology (since Ptolemy) can be a help or a hindrance.
-It's a help for familiarity with the 12 zodiacal signs and the 7 planets, which have many similar characteristics across the two traditions.
+It's a help for familiarity with the 12 zodiacal signs and the seven classical planets * graha.
+The characteristics of the graha have many similarities across the two traditions.

-If you're ready to make the leap into another worldview, Jyotisha is fascinating.
+If you're ready to make the leap into another worldview, the Jyotisha samayavidya is fascinating.